MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/sales-mobile/learn-basics-mobile-app.md

 ## Recent records

 The Recent records section of the home page shows a few records you recently accessed through the web or mobile app, such as an account or opportunity.
 You can tap a record to views its details or tap **Recent records** to view an extended list.
-More information: [Manage records or regarding entities](open-record.md)<!-- Edit note: Screenshot shows no roof cards. -->
+More information: [Manage records or regarding entities](open-record.md).

 ![Recent records displayed on the home page](media/sm-records-home.png "Recent records displayed on home page")